MaitriShah03/Network-Analysis-of-Indian-Rail/README.md

 - `Network Analysis of Indian Railway.ipynb`: Main notebook containing all analysis.
 - `data/`: Folder containing raw or processed railway data.
-- `plots/`: Folder where generated graphs and network visualizations are saved.

 ## 📊 Features